-and sex-disaggregated data, targets and indicators, in compliance with the Gender Policy of the Fund? to Baseline to the Target 2023, which may make it difficult to track progress.
-CR10: Please revise the table end ensure consistency and logical flow between the indicators, targets, baselines and Means of verification.
+7. Are arrangements for monitoring and evaluation clearly defined, including budgeted M&E plans and sex-disaggregated data, targets and indicators, in compliance with the Gender Policy of the Fund?
+Yes.
 8. Does the M&E Framework include a break-down of how implementing entity IE fees will be utilized in the supervision of the M&E function?
-Yes. - 9.
-Does the project/programme's results framework align with the AF's results framework?
+Yes.
+9. Does the project/programme's results framework align with the AF's results framework?
 Does it include at least one core outcome indicator from the Fund's results framework?
-Yes, for the most part.
-Please consider addressing CR 5 above. - 10.
-Is a disbursement schedule with time-bound milestones included?
-The disbursement schedule is included, however the milestones are not included. -
+Yes.
+10. Is a disbursement schedule with time-bound milestones included?
+The disbursement schedule is included, however the milestones are not included.
+Response: A disbursement schedule is already provided at Table 16, page 89.